ankushjha-aj/Terraform-Build/README.md

 ## Prerequisites
 - Google Cloud Platform (GCP) Account: You'll need an active GCP account with appropriate permissions to create and manage resources.
+- Putty-keygen or any other keygen for adding ssh in VM instances
 - Terraform Installation: Ensure you have Terraform installed on your local machine.
 Refer to the official Terraform documentation for installation instructions.
 - GCP Project and Credentials: Set up your GCP credentials using one of the following methods:
 - Application Default Credentials